-Aricept is a prescription drug approved by the Food and Drug Administration (FDA) to treat mild, moderate, and severe Alzheimer’s disease.
+Aricept is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat mild, moderate, and severe Alzheimer’s disease.
 Aricept is sometimes prescribed off-label to treat cognitive symptoms associated with multiple sclerosis (MS).
-Aricept is also referred to by its drug name, Donepezil.
+Aricept is also referred to by its drug name, donepezil.

 Aricept is a cholinesterase inhibitor.
 Aricept is believed to work by slowing the breakdown of a neurotransmitter in the brain.